mmomtchev/nobind/README.md

 A class can have multiple constructors, including a default one (use `<>` for its arguments).
 The number of arguments on the JavaScript side determine which one will be used.
 If there a multiple constructors expecting the same number of arguments, they will be tried in the order of their declaration - the first one which is able to convert its arguments will win.

+Overloaded methods, other than constructors, must be explicitly resolved and each signature must have a different name in JavaScript.

 Arguments will be automatically converted.
 The basic types supported out of the box are:

 * converted from and to JS `number`